Miss Movin' On: Music video

-The group became the first alumnae from the American version of The X Factor to reach 15 million YouTube views for an original song, when the "Disarm You" ft.
-Ilsey" video surpassed this feat on October 20, 2013.
+The group became the first alumnae from the American version of The X Factor to reach 15 million YouTube views for an original song, when the song "Disarm You" featuring Ilsey video surpassed this feat on October 20, 2013.
 Since then, the video became the group's fourth Vevo certification for reaching over 100 million views.
-As of July 2022, the video was nearing 175 million views.
+As of April 2024, the video had achieved over 180 million views.

 Live performances

 The group performed "Miss Movin' On" for the first time on television on July 18, 2013, on The Today Show in New York City.
 While visiting radio stations as part of the single's promotion, the group sung acoustic versions of the song on KIIS FM and Radio Disney.
 The song was on the set list for the group's mall tour titled Harmonize America and Cher Lloyd's I Wish Tour throughout September 2013, where Fifth Harmony was the opening act.

 Other performances of the song include Fox & Friends, The Arsenio Hall Show, and Live! with Kelly and Michael. and at the 2014 Radio Disney Music Awards.